Should You Refinance Your Mortgage?

 Using Home Equity

 Many homeowners refinance to access home equity.
-Before choosing a structure it helps to compare different options.
+Before choosing a structure it helps to compare different options, including a cash-out refinance versus a HELOC.
+You can also review our cash-out refinance vs HELOC decision tool if you are weighing both strategies.

 Refinance Qualification Requirements